Mosquito1337/Mosquito1337/README.md

 ------({-----|------\------/{-------------/------ 👀 I’m interested in Hacking and CyberSec ---------------{--------------------_---------------\-----
 -----[-----)----------------- 🌱 I’m currently learning cybersecurity, pentesting, Universal Coding and osint -----------------}------------------

-How to reach me ----> https://guns.lol/Talentueux <---- For more information
+How to reach me ----> https://reveye.vip <---- For more information
 <div align="center">
   <img src="https://readme-typing-svg.demolab.com?font=Fira+Code&size=16&duration=4000&pause=1000&color=58A6FF&background=0D111700&center=true&vCenter=true&multiline=true&width=500&height=150&lines=%24+echo+%22Hacking+in+progress...%22;%24+ping+google.com+;+Scanning+network+for+vulnerabilities...;%24+Access+granted!" alt="Hacking Animation">
 </div>

 ____

-Programming Languages
+My Programming Languages in Studing (I would like to point out that these are the languages ​​I am currently studying, so I do not have a 100% command of all of this.)

 Assembly, C, C++, C#, CUDA, Dart, F#, Go, Java, JavaScript, Rust, TypeScript and Node, Python, php, git, golang, lua.
 --